-Members of LGAC's Finance Committee as of March 31, 2019 were Comptroller Thomas P. DiNapoli, serving as Chair, Budget Director Robert F. Mujica Jr., Kevin Murray and Marc Shaw.
-At March 31, 2019, there was one vacancy on the Finance Committee.
+Members of the Finance Committee as of March 31, 2022 were Comptroller Thomas P. DiNapoli, serving as Chair, Budget Director Robert F. Mujica Jr., Kevin Murray and Marc Shaw.
+At March 31, 2022, there was one vacancy on the Finance Committee.